On the convergence of Hamiltonian Monte Carlo: Ergodicity of the HMC algorithm

-To the best of the author's knowledge, the first results regarding the irreducibility of the HMC algorithm are established in \cite{cances:legoll:stoltz} under the assumption that $\U$ and $\norm{\nabla \U}$ is bounded above.
+To the best of the author's knowledge, the first results regarding the irreducibility of the HMC algorithm are established in \cite{cances:legoll:stoltz} under the assumption that $\U$ and $\norm{\nabla \U}$ are bounded above.
 Note that these assumptions are in general satisfied only for compact state space.
 Irreducibility has also been tackled in \cite{livingstone:betancourt:byrne:girolami:2016}: in this work however, the number of leapfrog steps $T$ is assumed to be random and independent of the current position and momentum.
 Under this setting and additional conditions which in particular imply that the number of leapfrog steps $T$ is equal to $1$ with positive probability, \cite{livingstone:betancourt:byrne:girolami:2016} shows that the kernel associated with the HMC algorithm is irreducible.
-Note as a consequence of the assumptions made, this result is a direct consequence of the irreducibility of the MALA algorithm (a mixture of Markov kernels is irreducible as soon as one component of the mixture is irreducible; the irreducibility of MALA kernel has been established in \cite{roberts:tweedie:1996}).
-In the same setting, \cite{livingstone:betancourt:byrne:girolami:2016} also establish geometric ergodicity of the HMC kernel under implicit conditions on the behaviour of the acceptance rate.
-In contrast, we are able to also deal with the more difficult case of number of leapfrog steps strictly greater than one.
-Moreover, our conditions for geometric ergodicity are directly verifiable on the potential $U$.
+Under this condition, the proof is a direct consequence of the irreducibility of the MALA algorithm - a mixture of Markov kernels is irreducible as soon as one component of the mixture is irreducible; the irreducibility of MALA kernel has been established in \cite{roberts:tweedie:1996}).
+Finally, \cite[Proposition 3.7]{bou:sanz:2017} shows that RHMC is irreducible under the condition that $U$ is at least quadratic.
+Note that \Cref{theo:irred_D} establishes irreducibility of HMC of sub-quadratic potential.
+However, leap-frog integrator is not numerically stable for lighter than Gaussian target density, therefore other kind of integrators should be used instead, see \eg~\cite[Chapter VI]{hairer:wanner:lubish:2002}.